 What Causes Breast Lumps?

 The composition of breast tissue can vary based on a variety of things, such as hormone changes.
 Breasts contain fatty tissue, fibrous connective tissue, blood vessels, nerves, and lymph nodes.
-“Changes to a woman’s hormones can affect the texture of the breast and contribute to the development of breast lumps,” said Erin Fleener, MD, medical oncologist with The Cancer Clinic and CHI St. Joseph Health.
+“Changes to a woman’s hormones can affect the texture of the breast and contribute to the development of breast lumps,” said Erin Fleener, MD, medical oncologist with The Cancer Clinic and St. Joseph Health.
 Some breast lumps feel like a general area of thickened tissue, while others feel like they have a distinct border.

 Noncancerous Breast Lumps